 To gather the Device Trust Password on a macOS device:

-- On the impacted macOS device, open the Keychain app.
+- On the macOS device, open the Keychain app.

-- In the list of keychains, locate the JumpCloud Device Trust Keychain Password and double-click.
+- In the list of keychains, locate the JumpCloud Device Trust Keychain Password item under the Login keychain and double-click.

 - The keychain entry opens in a new window.
 Click Show password and a password prompt appears.